MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-error-handling.md

 ---
-title: "AL Error Handling"
+title: "AL error handling"
-description: "Error handling in AL for Business Central" ms.custom: na ms.date: 02/09/2022 ms.reviewer: na
+description: Deal with unexpected situations that occur when code is run in AL for Business Central ms.custom: na ms.date: 02/09/2022 ms.reviewer: na